 There’s good news for pedestrian and cycling commuters, as well as keen runners.
-The Flanders Environment Agency is enabling the incorporation of a very important aspect in routing and recreational applications: air pollution.
+Flanders Environment Agency (VMM) is enabling the incorporation of a very important aspect in routing and recreational applications: air pollution.

 Air pollution can cause heart attacks, respiratory problems, decreased lung function and an increase in the severity of asthma in the short term.
 In the long-term, air pollution can even lead to lung cancer, brain cancer and brain damage, altogether contributing to an estimated >450.000 yearly deaths in Europe.
 Moreover, the related economic costs lead up to €8 billion based on factors like sick days, healthcare, lost working days and a decrease in agricultural production.

 A group of people who are heavily exposed to polluted air, are the daily commuting cyclists and pedestrians who unknowingly breathe it in.
-To provide healthier alternative routes to their destination, the Flanders Environment Agency (VMM) and IRCEL-CELINE, as partners in the European BE-GOOD project, are working on an API that can be implemented in routing programmes to show alternative routes, based on the air quality of each route.
+To provide healthier alternative routes to their destination, Flanders Environment Agency and IRCEL-CELINE, as partners in the European BE-GOOD project, created an API that can be implemented in routing programmes to show alternative routes, based on the air quality of each route.

 The figure illustrates that for 3 route alternatives in Leuven, the route through the city center is 100% of the time a ‘healthier’ option compared to route 2 that follows the city ring of Leuven.